 These dolmens belonging to Iron Age is also known as 'Muniyaras'.
 These are known as burial chambers, made up of four stones, erected on four sides and a fifth stone or cap stone covering the four.
 As per study, some of these dolmens will have several burial chambers.
 Around the areas of old Shiva temple (Thenkashinathan temple) at Kovilkadavu, on the banks of Pambar river, you can find dozens of dolmens.
 These dolmens usually attracts the visitors.
 Dolmens of Iron age ans Stone age can be found here.
 Some of them have a height of 70-90 cm and some others have a height of 140-170 cm.
 You will be excited to find some overground dolmens with a height of 350 cm.

-You can find two major tribal groups in Marayoor.
+You can find two major tribal groups in Marayoor or Marayur.
 They are Muthuvans and Hill Pulayas.
 They still follows their unique tradition and customs.
 They don't speak Malayalam, in-spite their language is derived from Tamil.
 They are said to be superstitious, who believes in animism and totem worship.
 They have their own medicinal system, which consist of mostly plants and herbs.